-Increased Intracranial Pressure
+Is Increased Intracranial Pressure (ICP)?

-Increased intracranial pressure (ICP) is a rise in pressure around your brain.
-It may be caused by an increase in the amount of fluid
+around your brain.
+It may be due to an increase in the amount of fluid

-can be the result of a brain injury; alternately, it can cause a brain injury.
+can be the result of a brain injury.
+Alternately, it can cause a brain injury.

-ICP is a life-threatening condition.
-A person showing symptoms of ICP must get
+life-threatening condition.
+A person showing symptoms of increased ICP must get

-What Are the Symptoms of ICP?
+Are the Symptoms of Increased ICP?

-Signs of ICP include:
+The signs of increased ICP include:

 - increased blood pressure